Table of Contents

 Activities To Avoid or Change:

 This problem usually, but not always, occurs after you have resolved pain problems in the infraspinatus.
-Not caring for this may re-activate that pattern of pain deep in the shoulder.
-These self-care ideas are very similar to the self care recommendations for that muscle.
+Not caring for this may re-activate a pattern of pain along the shoulder blade or that pattern of pain deep in the shoulder.
+These self-care ideas are very similar to the self-care recommendations for that muscle.

 Several things will bother this shoulder problem: